 Kat Evans is an emergency physician working in Mitchell Plains in South Africa.
-She is one of the founders of BadEM (Brave African Discussions in EM), a FOAMed blog that is not just for those working in Africa but provides great lessons for the rest of us as well.
+She is one of the founders of BadEM (Brave African Discussions in EM), a FOAMed blog not just for those working in Africa but also provides excellent lessons for the rest of us.

 In this talk Kat reminds us that whilst the burden of trauma is high in South Africa, it is not the only problem they have to deal with.

 You can listen to this talk as you walk to work on any device that supports podcasts.

 One of our resident doodlers, Grace Leo, has taken some notes so you don’t have to.